 Where possible, please provide all flight information as secured by yourself or via your Agent – International, Regional and Domestic.
 This allows us to facilitate onward connections, book the necessary road and air transfers, plus confirm check-in and check-out arrangements.

-The rationale behind requesting personal weight is that Wilderness Air (and other charter companies who have their own terms) must comply with very stringent controls and legislation regarding weight on our aircraft – taking the weight of the passenger into account, plus luggage and fuel requirements.
+The rationale behind requesting personal weight is that light aircraft companies must comply with very stringent controls and legislation regarding weight on our aircraft – taking the weight of the passenger into account, plus luggage and fuel requirements.
 Over and above passenger weight, there are strict luggage type, size and weight restrictions for all light aircraft transfers.
 It is important to note that if weights are not be provided in advance, and additional aircraft need to be arranged on the day, you will be liable for the relevant costs.

 Luggage, including camera equipment and hand luggage, is restricted to 20 kg (44 lb) per person travelling on our light aircraft transfers.
 Only soft bags will be accepted – no frames or rigid structures as they physically cannot fit into the aircraft.
 Wheels on a bag are only permissible if they are not part of a solid frame or rigid structure.
 A collapsible “wheeled” luggage frame/trolley (separate to the bag) is allowed, as long as the basic dimensions are similar to that of the bag.
 The maximum dimensions of the soft bags which can be accommodated are as follows: 25 cm (10 inches) wide x 30 cm (12 inches) high and 62 cm (24 inches) long.
 Should you require a bag, we do have a supply of soft canvas carry-all bags at a reasonable cost.
 Note that you will be required to re-pack/purchase a new bag/leave bags at the airport should the dimensions not comply, as these are in place for your own safety and allows us to provide a quality air service.